 Fitness experts will be the first to tell you that you should never skip leg day.
-The legs are the largest muscle group in the body and leg exercises create a strong foundation for the rest of your workouts, improve balance, and reduce the risk of injury.
-Leg workouts can improve your athletic ability in sports like basketball and soccer and can even help eliminate the lower back pain many men experience from sitting at a desk all day.
-While bicep and tricep workouts can help give you a wide and toned upper body, you can’t ignore your legs if you want to avoid looking as lopsided as an upside-down triangle.
+Leg exercises create a strong foundation for the rest of your rigorous fitness workouts, improve your balance, and reduce the risk of injury.
+Having strong legs improves your athletic ability in sports like basketball, tennis, running, and soccer and can even eliminate the lower back pain many men experience from sitting at a desk all day.

-The best leg workout for men is the one you’ll incorporate into your weekly workout routine at least 1-2 times.
-Below, we’ve rounded up a few easy leg exercises that will give you a strong lower body if practiced regularly.
+The best leg workout for men is the one that you incorporate into your weekly workout routine at least 1-2 times.
+Below, we’ve rounded up a few of the best leg exercises that will give you a strong lower body if practiced regularly.
 So no matter how much it hurts, remember: Never skip leg day.

 You don’t need to lift heavy weights to get an effective lower body workout.
-There are plenty of at-home leg exercises for men that build quads by focusing on form and stabilization using equipment you should already have in your home gym.
+There are plenty of at-home leg exercises for men that build quads by focusing on form and stabilization using at-home workout equipment.

 “I love to incorporate resistance bands into my training because they force us to activate the target muscle groups.
 We often just move from point A to point B, rather than connecting mind to muscle and reaping the maximum benefits of the exercise,” says Eden.